 As the leader of CCSA, Myrna Castrejón has managed the membership organization representing California's public charter schools since January 2019.

-Prior to Great Public Schools Now, Myrna worked at the California Charter Schools Association (CCSA) in various key leadership roles since its founding in late 2003—most recently as the Acting Chief Executive Officer.
-Prior to that, she respectively led the government affairs, local advocacy, quality, school development, and research and evaluation portfolios at various times.
+Before that assignment, Myrna worked at the California Charter Schools Association (CCSA) in various key leadership roles since its founding in late 2003, leading the government affairs, local advocacy, quality, school development, and research and evaluation portfolios at various times.
 Her work with CCSA was preceded by a decade in school reform efforts in Texas and Los Angeles.